 They wouldn’t be where they are today if it weren’t for that one thing.
 And because you helped them, I helped them, too.

-I may have gotten help from my sisters and Darren, but not much.
+I may have gotten help from my parents and sisters and Darren, but not much.
 We saw our boys’ schoolwork all of the time.
 It was 95% v.
 5%.
-And that made a difference.
+And that made a huge difference.

 The story of sitting up straight in the class has always captivated me, but I didn’t know most of this before I interviewed him about it.
 So many things struck me, including his Imposter Sydrome.
 I mean, this guy is literally a genius, and he says, “I still don’t know if I’m gifted.”